kajdzo/eu-projects-mne/replit.md

 A PHP-based dashboard for managing EU Projects in Montenegro with user management and role-based access control (RBAC).
 The system supports two user roles: Administrator and Editor.

 ## Recent Changes
+- **October 18, 2025**: Added EU Disclaimer to Public Pages
+  - Added disclaimer footer to all public pages (home.php, public.php, public-project.php)
+  - Disclaimer text: "This website was created and maintained with the financial support of the European Union.
+Its contents are the sole responsibility of the Europe House and do not necessarily reflect the views of the European Union."
+  - Footer styling consistent across all public pages
+- **October 18, 2025**: Hidden Sensitive Fields from Public View
+  - Removed Management Mode, Contract Number, and Decision Number from public project details page
+  - These fields remain visible and editable in admin area (project-view.php, project-edit.php, project-add.php)
+  - Cleaner public-facing project information while maintaining full admin control
+- **October 18, 2025**: Implemented Dynamic Cascading Filters on Public Dashboard
+  - Filter dropdowns now update dynamically to show only relevant options based on current selections
+  - AJAX-powered real-time filter option updates without page refresh
+  - Users can only select filter combinations that have matching data
+  - Improved user experience by preventing empty result sets
+  - Created getFilterOptions() function for dynamic filter queries
 - **October 18, 2025**: Added Comprehensive Dashboard Statistics and Charts
   - Added 4 overview statistics cards: Total Projects, Total EU Funding, Ongoing Projects, Completed Projects
   - Integrated Chart.js library for data visualization